 Culture Shock 101

 Culture shock is something that everyone encounters when in a new environment.
 It can be experienced when starting a new job, getting involved with a new group or organization, as well as during a study abroad program.

-During a study abroad program you may or may not experience culture shock.
-Below you will find the descriptions of the various phases you may experience as well as tips on how to deal with culture shock when it is encountered.
+During a study abroad program, you may or may not experience culture shock.
+Below you will find the descriptions of the various phases you may experience as well as tips on how to deal with culture shock.